 Your endometriosis surgeon gives you personalized advice on when to start trying again after your operation.
 In most cases, you should allow two to four weeks to recover before having sex and trying to get pregnant.
 Generally, most women can attempt conception with the next ovulatory cycle after surgery.
 The optimal time to conceive after having endometriosis surgery to improve fertility is within one year of surgery.
 However, if you’re not pregnant within six months of starting to try again, make another appointment with the experts at Maiden Lane Medical for additional fertility and reproductive health evaluations.

-Whether you’re concerned about endometriosis, fertility, or are looking for an experienced and compassionate women’s health provider in Midtown, contact us here at Maiden Lane Medical.
+Whether you’re concerned about endometriosis or fertility or are looking for an experienced and compassionate women’s health provider in Midtown, contact us at Maiden Lane Medical.
 We’re the premier endometriosis treatment center in New York City, and our team of endometriosis surgeons is committed to delivering the best possible and most effective treatments for endometriosis and other women’s health concerns.